'Bigg Boss 16': Shalin, Sumbul's Friendship Hit Rock Bottom After Nomination Task » Glamsham

 This has created a rift between Shalin and Sumbul, going by the promo shared by the channel Colors on Instagram.
 The caption read: “Shalin aur Sumbul ki dosti main aayi daraar.
 Kya phir ho paayengay yeh dost ek?”

 The promo began with a recap of how Shalin wanted to save Shiv and not Sumbul.
-Moments, later it shows a dissapointed actress and Shalin having a conversation.
+Moments, later it shows a disappointed actress and Shalin having a conversation.

 Sumbul said: “Kya aapne ek baar bhi mera naam liya ki isko save karna chaahiye..
 (Did you take my name even once to save me?)”